Hessy Levinsons Taft

-Hessy Levinsons Taft (born Hessy Levinsons; 17 May 1934) is a Jewish German who was featured as an infant in Nazi propaganda after her photo won a contest to find "the most beautiful Aryan baby" in 1935.
-Taft's image was subsequently distributed widely by the Nazi party in a variety of materials, such as magazines and postcards, to promote Aryanism.
+Hessy Levinsons Taft (born Hessy Lewinsohn; 17 May 1934 – 1 January 2026) was a German Jew who was featured as an infant in Nazi propaganda after her photo won a contest to find "the most beautiful Aryan baby" in 1935.
+Taft's image was subsequently distributed widely by the Nazi Party in a variety of materials, such as magazines and postcards, to promote Aryanism.

 Photograph

-Taft's Ashkenazi Jewish parents, Jacob Levinsons and Pauline Levinsons (née Levine), were originally from Latvia and were unaware of their photographer's decision to enter the photograph into the contest until learning that the photo of their daughter had been selected by Nazi Propaganda Minister Joseph Goebbels as the winner.
+Hessy Lewinsohn was born in Berlin, Nazi Germany on 17 May 1934.
+Her Ashkenazi Jewish parents, Jacob Lewinsohn and Pauline Lewinsohn (née Levine), were opera singers originally from Latvia.
+(The family's surname was later changed to Levinsons.)
+Unaware that their daughter's photographer had entered the photograph into the contest, they accidentally learned that it had been selected by Nazi Propaganda Minister Joseph Goebbels as the winner.

-Fearing that the Nazis would discover that their family was Jewish, Taft's mother informed the photographer, named Hans Ballin, that they were Jewish.
-The photographer told her mother, Pauline, that he knew they were Jewish and deliberately entered Taft's photograph into the contest because he "wanted to make the Nazis ridiculous".
-In July 2014 Taft told the German-language newspaper Bild that "I can laugh about it now, but if the Nazis had known who I really was, I wouldn't be alive."
+Fearing that the Nazis would discover that their family was Jewish, Pauline Lewinsohn demanded that the photographer explain the situation.
+The photographer, Hans Ballin, told her that he knew they were Jewish and deliberately entered Hessy Lewinsohn's photograph into the contest because he "wanted to make the Nazis ridiculous".
+In July 2014, Taft told the German-language newspaper Bild that "I can laugh about it now, but if the Nazis had known who I really was, I wouldn't be alive."

-Later life
+Later life and death

+In 1937, the family returned to Latvia, keeping the story of the photo a secret to protect themselves from retribution.
 In 1938, Jacob Levinsons was briefly arrested by the SS.
-In the same year, the family immigrated to France and settled in Paris, then later moved to Cuba and from there to the United States in 1949.
+In the same year, the family migrated to France and settled in Paris.
+After the Nazis occupied Paris in 1940, they fled to Nice and then to Cuba.
+In 1949, they moved to New York City.

 Hessy Levinsons studied chemistry at Julia Richman High School in New York, and majored in chemistry at Barnard College, graduating in 1955.

-As a graduate student in chemistry at Columbia University she met her husband, mathematics instructor Earl Taft.
-She and her husband joined the faculty at Rutgers University, but she left academia to raise a family, later working on the AP Chemistry exam for the Educational Testing Service.
+As a graduate student in chemistry at Columbia University, she met her husband, mathematics instructor Earl Taft.
+She and her husband joined the faculty at Rutgers University, but she left academia to raise a family, later working on the AP Chemistry exam for the Educational Testing Service (ETS).

-After 30 years at the Educational Testing Service, she returned to New York as a chemistry professor at St. John's University in 2000.
+After 30 years at ETS, she returned to New York as a chemistry professor at St. John's University in 2000.
 Her research in this later period of life focused on water sustainability.
 She retired in 2016.

+Taft died at her home in San Francisco, on 1 January 2026, at the age of 91.